ealingcommoner/RiverPollutionNetwork/README.md

 - 1 remote temperature sensor (this is cruicial to calibrate our readings)
 - 1 base station

+Each remote station requires an ID.
+I have allocate 3 digit numbers in the system
+- First digit: Node letter (9) for our first node
+- Second digit: Type of sensor (9 for TDS, 8 for temperature)
+- Third digit: Unique number.
+So our TDS sensors are 996 and 998 (it doesn't seem sensible to use '999' as an ID!) and temperature sensor is 986.
+All this code is configured on this system.
+This means we can add extra classes of devices (7 could be an oxygen sensor and 6 a relay for example).

 ## Remote TDS Sensor
 For the remote station I chose an [Adafruit Feather 32u4 with LoRa Radio Module](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-lora-radio-module/setup)
 ![Radiofruit module](https://cdn-learn.adafruit.com/guides/cropped_images/000/001/273/medium640/thumb2.jpg?1520544037)